blueprint-genetics/amiss/azure_ml/README.md

 From this directory, run the following commands to build the custom Docker image.
 This docker image is built with the required Azure ML dependencies as well as the packages to run the `amiss` R package.

-Note: Replace `<YOUR DOCKERHUB USERNAME>` with your username for hub.docker.com.

 ```sh
 docker build -t amiss_aml .